Divyasri199/Implementing-Azure-HPC/README.md

 ### Task 2: Review installation results

-1. Once the installation completes, on the lab computer, in the browser window displaying the Azure portal, within the SSH session to the Azure VM, run the following command to display the URL of the Azure HPC On-Demand Platform portal:
+1. Once the installation completes, within the SSH session , run the following command to display the URL of the Azure HPC On-Demand Platform portal:

    ```bash
    grep ondemand_fqdn playbooks/group_vars/all.yml